kasra-hosseini/obspyDMT/README.rst

 Supported event catalogs and data centers
 -----------------------------------------

-Print supported data centers that can be passed as arguments to --data_source:
+Print supported data centers that can be passed as arguments to :bash:`--data_source`:

 ::